20kdc/byond-data-docs/formats/DMB.md

 If GEN Version >= 305 {

-1. ObjectID unk (seems to be the string "default"?)
+1. Nullable StringID channel (`world.channel` ; might not ACTUALLY be nullable ; undocumented but DreamMaker understands it ; seems to be the string "default"?)

 }